LeandroFlorentin/service-auth/README.md

 # Microservice Auth

-This project was developed in NodeJS using typescript.
-It is a service that manages users and permits perform basic operations in this users how login, get data user, create, modify, and delete users.
+This project was developed using Node.js with TypeScript, integrating Jest for unit and integration testing.
+Additionally, Docker was used to simplify deployment and environment management.
+The microservice handles user management, allowing basic operations such as login, retrieving user data, creating, updating, and deleting users.

 #Table of contents: